ESMWG/NoahMP-Example/doc/enable-wsl.md

 2. In the popped up command terminal, enter your username and password following the instructions.

-3. Access Windows filesystem via `/mnt`
+3. Type `cd /mnt`.
+All your Windows files can be accessed here.